What is it?

 Special precautions & warnings:

-Pregnancy and breast-feeding: Iodine is LIKELY SAFE when taken by mouth in recommended amounts.
+Pregnancy and breast-feeding: Iodine is LIKELY SAFE when taken by mouth in recommended amounts or when applied to the skin appropriately using an approved product (2% solution).
+Iodine is POSSIBLY UNSAFE when taken by mouth in high doses.
 Do not take more than 1100 mcg of iodine per day if you are over 18 years old; do not take more than 900 mcg of iodine per day if you are 14 to 18 years old.
 Higher intake might cause thyroid problems.
-The topical product (2% solution) is LIKELY SAFE for use on the skin.

 Autoimmune thyroid disease: People with autoimmune thyroid disease may be especially sensitive to the harmful side effects of iodine.